twitter/scrooge/_sources/Namespaces.rst.txt

 supports a special comment-based namespace declaration that Apache's thrift generator will ignore.
 To use this syntax, use the line comment character '#', immediately followed by '@'.
-Apache's  thrift generator will treat the remaining text as a line comment, but scrooge will interprent any following namespace declaration as if not commented-out.
+Apache's  thrift generator will treat the remaining text as a line comment, but scrooge will interpret any following namespace declaration as if not commented-out.
 For example:

 ::